Coder-CH1/UserRegistration/README.md

 # UserRegistration

-## User creation API to be implemented in a SwiftUi project.
+## This API provides endpoint for user registration, login and logout, designed to be integrated with Mobile Development Applications.